MichelaZ/Mission_to_Mars/README.md

 <details>
 <summary><b>Flask App</b></summary>

-1.
+1. Import dependecies and the scraperhelper class from the scraping file.
 ```
 from flask import Flask, render_template, redirect, url_for
 from flask_pymongo import PyMongo
 from scraping import ScraperHelper
 ```
-2.
+2. Set up the connection to mongo.
 ```
 app = Flask(__name__)

-# Use flask_pymongo to set up mongo connection
 app.config["MONGO_URI"] = "mongodb://localhost:27017/mars_app"
 mongo = PyMongo(app)
 ```
-3.
+3. Sets the routes so that the template can find the data.
 ```
 @app.route("/")
 def index():
    mars_data = mongo.db.mars_detail.find_one()
    return render_template("index.html", mars=mars_data)
 ```
-4.
+4. Flask initializes the scraper to gather the data and add it to the mongodb.
 ```
 @app.route("/scrape")